 At the center of all the recommendations to avoid transmission – in addition to guaranteeing masks, hydroalcoholic solution and other PPE – is the safety distance of at least two meters between people.
 If space limitations in the office prevent it, you can use partitions and physical dividers between workstations.
 It is, in fact, one of the most visible elements of post-COVID offices and commercial establishments.
 At first they can be intimidating, but progress is being made in the manufacture of increasingly friendly models.

-It is not just about keeping your office free from hazards anymore but also ensuring that it is safe in other ways.
+It is not just about keeping your office free from hazards and keeping you from getting injured anymore but also ensuring that it is safe in other ways.
 However these other hazards still pose a threat.
 Suppose someone has slipped on your neglected floors.
 You will need to know what to do after a slip and fall accident.
 So all areas of the office should still be clean and tidy before proceeding.